sgaetz1/leaflet-challenge/README.md

 # leaflet-challenge
 This is the repository for my leaflet homework.
+This project uses data from the United States Geological Survey to visualize earthquakes around the globe.